 This design is somehow advantageous, especially in fending off harsh weather elements.
 The presence of guy lines improves the overall stability of the tent.

 A pyramid tent is also touted as a basic tent design.
-It is something that many don’t opt for that much since of its various limits.
+Needless to say, it is something that many don't opt for that much since of its various limits.

 First, its shape is an issue.
-If the pyramid tent is not constructed to be tall enough, standing inside it wouldn’t be possible.
+If the pyramid tent is not constructed to be big, standing inside it would be downright impossible.

-Second, it is also notable that these tents don’t have a “flooring” or a groundsheet.
-You don’t have a floor to lie on.
+Second, it is also notable that these tents don't have a "flooring" or a groundsheet.
+Basically, you don't have a floor to lie on.

 On the flip side, the stability of a pyramid tent exceeds expectations.
 The way it is constructed to ensure that it can negate strong wind and rain.